Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 As you can now see, the sun was trying to poke through the clouds and made for some very beautiful lighting.

-At about kilometer 6.5, after two-and-a-quarter kilometers walking along the N-525, you leave the parallel path and continue to the left, on a farmers lane, that runs to the left of this power line.
+After about 6.5 kilometers and after two-and-a-quarter kilometers walking along the N-525, you leave the parallel path and continue to the left, on a farmers lane, that runs to the left of this power line.
 This is not a well-marked turn.
 There was only this one small wooden arrow, shown in the photo below.
 If you miss this turn, it's no problem, as the Way joins the N-525 again in about another 1.5 kilometers!
 In fact, many pilgrims choose to stay straight here, for a less scenic, but shorter route.

 There was a certain beauty watching the misty clouds roll in from higher in the mountains, towards us.
 This beauty eased the uncertainty of the weather to come, just a bit.
 But I knew the worst was yet to come as we had to climb into those very mountains.